briansimiyuj/doctor-appointment-app/README.md

        Cancel appointment function will open a modal to confirm the cancellation of the appointment.

-        1. Create states for modal visibility and appointment to cancel
+        1. Retrieve updateAppointmentStatus from the patient details context
+        2. Retrieve the appointmentToCancel from updatePatientDetails hook
-        2. Create a function to open the modal which takes the appointment to cancel as a parameter
+        3. Create a function to handle the cancel appointment which takes reason and alternative as parameters
           a.
-Set the appointment to cancel state to the appointment parameter
+Get the appointment to cancel either from the hook state or from localStorage as fallback
           b.
-Set the modal visibility state to true

-        3. Create a function to close the modal

-          a.
-Set the appointment to cancel state to null
-          b.
-Set the modal visibility state to false
+If there is no appointment to cancel (neither from state nor localStorage), log error and exit the function
+          c.
+Call the updateAppointmentStatus function with the appointment and the 'cancelled' status
+          d.
+Create an appointment ID using the format: date-time
+          e.
+Retrieve existing cancellation reasons from localStorage using the patient ID as part of the key
+          f.
+Create a new cancellation reason object with the provided reason, alternative, timestamp, and appointment details
+          g.
+Store the updated cancellation reasons object back to localStorage with the appointment ID as the key

       *Reject Appointment Function*